miyagawa/mongery/README.md

 ## Limitation

-MOngery currently supports the limited set of queries to use with PostgreSQL 9.3.
+Currently, Mongery supports the limited set of queries to use with PostgreSQL 9.3.
 Most query on JSON data will end up with the full table scan.
 Index using hstore columns and/or 9.4 `jsonb` types are planned but not implemented.

 See the spec file in `spec` directory for the supported conversion.